StrongResearch/isc-demos/README.md

     running `~/.venv/bin/activate`.
 You will need to ensure that you have activated your virtual environment when installing dependencies for your experiments, and that the path to your virtual environment directory is included correctly in your [ISC
     Config file(s)](#isc-config).
+13. As a minimum

 **Note: This process does not yet cover installation of necessary python packages including torch.
 Perhaps it should.**

 Congratulations, you are all set to start running experiments on the ISC.
-Follow the next steps in this guide to configure and launch your first "hello world" experiment, and learn about necessary steps to make sure your experiment is "interruptable" (including what this means).
+Follow the next steps in this guide to configure and launch your first "hello world" experiment, and learn about necessary steps to make sure your experiment is "interruptible" (including what this means).

 ## 2. Interruptible experiments <a name="interruptible-experiments"></a>